aws-samples/container-patterns/pattern/ecr-image-size-and-count-usage-metrics/index.md

 #### Test it Out

 Wait a few minutes and then check inside of CloudWatch Metrics.
-You should see a new custom namespace called "ECR" with metrics for each of your ECR repositories, similar to the following screenshot:
+You will see a new custom namespace called "ECR" with metrics for each of your ECR repositories, similar to the following screenshot:

 ![](./screenshot.png)